Designing an effective speed-training program - Part 2

-If you identify a goal such as 'make myself quicker' then how will you know if you have accomplished it?
+If you identify a goal such as 'make me quicker' then how will you know if you have accomplished it?
 You have to set a time related measurable goal.
 This is one of the most overlooked and difficult components of the training plan.
 However, if you do not start with the end goal, end date, and work backwards, you cannot get a true understanding of how to progress your training.

 2. Make a detailed analysis of the demands of your sport